-This recent NY Times article about unpaid internships compelled me to share my thoughts my internships two years after graduation.
+This recent NY Times article about unpaid internships compelled me to share my thoughts my internships two years after graduation from college, where I did four unpaid internships.

 I took issue with several things in this article.
 I disagree with this: